0install/0install-dotnet/doc/main.md

-# Zero Install .NET

-This website documents the API provided by Zero Install .NET.

 Zero Install is a decentralized cross-platform software installation system.
 You can learn more at [0install.net](http://0install.net/).

-## Packages

-You can use the following NuGet packages to integrate Zero Install features into your own application:
+This website documents the Zero Install .NET API.
+You can use this to integrate Zero Install features into your own application.

+Take a look at the [**Namespace List**](namespaces.html) to get an overview of the available functionality.

+**NuGet packages**

 [ZeroInstall.Store](https://www.nuget.org/packages/ZeroInstall.Store/)
-Data model for the [feed format](https://docs.0install.de/specifications/feed/), signature verification, management of [on-disk caches](https://docs.0install.de/details/cache/).
+Data model for the [feed format](https://docs.0install.net/specifications/feed/), signature verification, management of [on-disk caches](https://docs.0install.net/details/cache/).
 This provides a common basis for the packages `ZeroInstall.Services` and `ZeroInstall.Publish`.
 You will usually get this package indirectly as a dependency from there.

 [ZeroInstall.Services](https://www.nuget.org/packages/ZeroInstall.Services/)
-Core services like [solving dependencies](https://docs.0install.de/developers/solver/), downloading implementations and execution selections.
+Core services like [solving dependencies](https://docs.0install.net/developers/solver/), downloading implementations and execution selections.
 Zero Install itself is built upon this API.
 You can use the API to integrate Zero Install features into your own application, e.g. for a plugin management system.

 [ZeroInstall.Services.Interfaces](https://www.nuget.org/packages/ZeroInstall.Services.Interfaces/)